LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/configuration-of-connection-string/index.rst

    Configurator.
 -  The database is the MFSQL Connector database for the specific vault created during first installation of the Connector.
+-  The APIURL (from version 4.6.15.56) is only applicable when the Web API is used.
+Leave blank if WEB API is not used.
+Refer to WEBAPI instructions to compile the API Url

 Take vault offline and back online to activate the connection string.